Innovating the future at the instersection of gaming, virtual reality, and corporate learning

 In the quarter-century since, we’ve blazed a trail for Fortune-100 companies and government entities seeking more effective ways of engaging their learning audiences.
 By integrating emerging technologies and innovating think-forward practices, we’ve helped clients cultivate superior learning programs that drive bottom-line business results for their organizations.

 2006: “Be the Reason,” our online Customer Experience program for Dell was completed by 70,000 team members.
 The program was translated into five languages and helped transform Dell into a more customer centric company.

 2007: Gronstedt Group won our first Brandon Hall Gold Award for our Ericsson story-based video simulation.
 The John Cleese-inspired video program explained how the company was transitioning from a hardware to software focus.

-Also 2007: We launched Train for Success, a weekly conference series in Second Life that explored the use of 3D virtual environments for training and collaboration.
+Also 2007: We launched Train for Success, a weekly conference series in Second Life (the original metaverse!) that explored the use of 3D virtual environments for training and collaboration.
 Train for Success, which featured speakers and experts from Fortune 500s and consulting giants like IBM, BP and Accenture, ran for seven years and typically attracted several dozen business and learning professionals each week.

 2010: We developed an award-winning 3D multiplayer emergency management simulation in Second Life for the City of New York (built on a 3D model of an actual Brooklyn school building).
 The virtual rehearsal and training simulation helped City employees practice emergency shelter management skills and practice problem-solving in a realistic environment.